Limitations

 Sound proofs are really only needed as a protection against malicious behavior, which we are not testing for at this stage.

-Keys and addresses are subject to change
+Keys and addresses may change in future rollup versions

 No privacy-preserving queries to nodes